-After promising early season snowfall, skiers and snowboarders across the United States (*mainly Colorado) are finding favorable conditions in the nearby backcountry.
+After promising early season snowfall, skiers and snowboarders across the United States are finding favorable conditions in the nearby backcountry.

 With just a few ski resorts open, and enough powder to ski in easily accessible zones, many new and inexperienced backcountry riders are heading out there for the first time.
-But before you go taking road laps at Loveland or Teton Pass, here’s a few suggestions to protect yourself and also respect your fellow back country travelers.
+But before you go taking road laps at Loveland or Teton Pass, here are a few suggestions to protect yourself and also respect your fellow backcountry travelers.

 Don’t Boot-Pack The Skin Track

-If you lack uphill equipment such as skins or snowshoes you’re gonna have to pay the price for earning turns.
-Post-holing through snow in a established skin track is an easy way to make enemies in the back country.
-It may be easier to boot pack a nice compacted skin track, however a single hiker can be detrimental to countless other users.
+If you lack uphill equipment such as skins or snowshoes, you’re gonna have to pay the price for earning turns.
+Post-holing through the snow in an established skin track is an easy way to make enemies in the backcountry.
+It may be easier to boot pack a beautiful, compacted skin track.
+However, a single hiker can be detrimental to countless other users.

 Always Carry Avalanche Safety Gear

-The temptation to explore the back country before your local resorts open is a decision that should solely be based on your avalanche awareness.
-Back country skiing is an uncontrolled environment, where knowledge and training ultimately will safe your life.
+The temptation to explore the backcountry before your local resorts open is a decision that should solely be based on your avalanche awareness.
+Backcountry skiing is an uncontrolled environment, where knowledge and training ultimately will save your life.
 The early season is no time to risk getting caught in a slide.
 Before you head out to earn turns, even in mellow, low angle terrain, take the time to practice with your beacon.
-Carrying a beacon, probe and shovel are just the cusp of what you will need before getting deep in the pow.
+Carrying a beacon, probe and shovel are just the cusps of what you will need before getting deep in the pow.